Tua Tagovailoa Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Tagovailoa's 124.7 passing yards per game in three matchups against the Bills are 107.8 fewer yards than his over/under in Sunday's game.
+- In three matchups against the Bills, Tagovailoa averaged 124.7 passing yards per game, 107.8 yards below his over/under in Sunday's game.

-- Tagovailoa threw threw once over those three games against the Bills, and has yet to throw multiple touchdown passes against them.
+- Tagovailoa threw a touchdown pass one time over those games against the Bills.

-- The 192.8 yards per game the Bills are giving up through the air makes them the NFL's best pass defense.
+- The Bills have the NFL's best pass defense this season, allowing 192.8 yards per game through the air.

-- With five passing TDs allowed this year, the Bills defense is ranked first in the league.
+- The Bills have allowed five touchdowns through the air (0.8 per game).
+They are first in the league in that category.

 Recent Performances

-- Tagovailoa put together a 291-yard performance against the Falcons last week, completing 80.0% of his passes and throwing for four touchdowns with two interceptions.
+- In last week's outing against the Falcons, Tagovailoa racked up 291 yards while completing 80.0% of his passes, while throwing four touchdowns with two interceptions.

-- Tagovailoa tacked on four carries for 29 yards, averaging 7.2 yards per carry in the running game.
+- He also carried the ball four times for 29 yards, averaging 7.2 yards per attempt on the ground.

-- Tagovailoa has thrown for 620 yards (206.7 ypg), completing 74.7% of his passes and tossing six touchdown passes and three interceptions over his last three games.
+- Tagovailoa has passed for 620 yards while completing 74.7% of his throws (65-of-87), with six touchdowns and three interceptions (206.7 yards per game) over his last three outings.

-- He also has 51 rushing yards on seven carries, averaging 17.0 yards per game.
+- He has tacked on 51 rushing yards on seven carries, averaging 17.0 yards per game.

 Tagovailoa's Miami Teammates